View Meeting Documents

 Leading experts will discuss the aggressive state actions that threaten to violate ERISA and the judicial and legislative actions surrounding them as well as an exploration into what these changes and others will mean for employers and what to expect in the coming months.

 Panelists will explore the impact of taxation of employee benefits on the future designs of total rewards programs, a 100% Roth 401(k) plan world, the prospect of a robust individual market in which retirees could buy health insurance, the role of health savings accounts (HSA), as well as the practical implications of policy changes on an aging workforce.

 Federal Regulatory Rollback Opportunities

-Hear from a Trump Administration official on the Presidential Executive Order on regulatory relief, and participate in small groups led by ERIC Advisory Council members discussing opportunities to repeal and revise regulations impacting health and retirement plans.
-Break into small groups to discuss specific regulations and how ERIC can change them to reduce compliance and other burdens on employers.
-Group leader to report back on discussion held in break out session.
+Hear from a Trump Administration official on the Presidential Executive Order on regulatory relief.
+Then participate in small groups led by ERIC Advisory Council members to discuss specific regulations and how ERIC can change them to reduce compliance and other burdens on employers.
+Topics to be discussed are:

 Defined benefit plans

 Health plan regulations not related to the ACA